 Podcast and Long-Form Preparation

-A two-hour podcast creates different demands.
-The format rewards depth and candor — but in a context where the full transcript is available, and where a single unguarded exchange can be surfaced and stripped of context.
-Long-form preparation focuses on message endurance over extended time, the management of exploratory tangents, and the difference between conversational authenticity and strategic exposure.
-See Podcast vs. Broadcast Media Training for the full breakdown.
+A two-hour podcast creates different demands than a three-minute broadcast segment.
+The format rewards depth and candor — but in a context where the full transcript is available and a single unguarded exchange can be surfaced and stripped of context.
+See: Podcast vs. Broadcast: Why the Same Prep Fails Both.

 Congressional and Regulatory Testimony

 Testimony before congressional committees or regulatory bodies is among the highest-stakes interview formats.
 The record is permanent and public.
 Questioning is adversarial.
-The rules governing what can and cannot be said are legally significant.
 Preparation involves coordination with legal counsel, mock hearings, and extended message drilling.

 Crisis-Mode Training